open/close all folders

 - Freudian Slip: When reciting a love poem, she says Ramón several times instead of similar-sounding words.

-- The Glomp: To Don Ramón, often.
+- The Glomp: To Don Ramón, to his dismay.

 - Impoverished Patrician: Like Florinda, only that instead of being thrown out for marrying a poor man, she left her family because she didn't want to be the spinster aunt.note